sorelmitra/learn/verifit/Readme.md

 The problem: how do you solve the "running context" problem?
 I.e. if you need some context to be active at your test.
 For example, a Web UI test case might require some other UI actions, which means the browser must be kept open during the entire suite.
 What I'm proposing above means instantiating the browser for each test.
 If I am to keep it open, I must have some sort of a Python script waiting for commands.
 Although, it could be that the only thing you need is login, which could be done by the `tool.sh` from the parent directory, i.e. the step only provides the actual actions, while the parent `tool.sh` starts the browser and logins, and executes the step actions afterwards.

-### Idea: Use cURL and Drive Tests with Pytest and a Directory Structure
+### Idea 2: Use cURL and Drive Tests with Pytest and a Directory Structure

 The idea with directory structure is good, but requires me to write and maintain my own test runner.
 This means both a lot of work and would not be easy to explain why I chose this path.